 Now, let’s see how to configure the general settings of the Amasty Mega Menu extension for Magento 2.
 The configuration page is divided into 2 sections: General and Color Settings.

-In the first one, you enable/disable the mega menu on your storefront and decide whether to display the sticky menu.
-Besides, the module’s configuration allows using the hamburger menu for categories and choosing a drill down or accordion template for the mobile view.
+In the first one, you enable/disable the mega menu on your storefront and decide whether to use the sticky menu.
+Besides, the module’s configuration allows using the hamburger menu for categories.
+Here, you can also choose a drill down or accordion template for the mobile view and decide where to show icons of the menu items – Both Desktop and Mobile, Desktop Only, or Mobile Only.

 Now, when it is clear how to configure the Magento 2 navigation menu module in the backend, let’s see how it appears on the frontend.